tsimiscouse/agentic-personal-assistance/README.md

 "Create a reminder for Friday at 9 AM to submit report"
 ```

-**Email Composition:**
+**Email Management:**
 ```
+# Create draft
-"Send an email to john@example.com about the meeting notes" "Draft an email to the team about the project update"
+"Draft an email to john@example.com about the meeting"

+# Improve draft
+"Improve it, add meeting time 3 PM tomorrow"
+"Change subject to Project Meeting"

+# Manage multiple drafts
+"Show my drafts"
+"Select draft 2"
+"Send it"

+# Keep for later
+"Keep it"  # Saves draft to Gmail, extends expiry to 24 hours
 ```

 **Resume Summarization:**